-The South Carolina Small Business Chamber of Commerce (SCSBCC) is recognized as the primary organization fighting on behalf of small businesses on all matters regarding electricity/gas rates and related issues such as net metering that are regulated by the S.C.
+The South Carolina Small Business Chamber of Commerce (SCSBCC) is recognized as the primary organization fighting on behalf of small businesses on all matters regarding electricity/gas rates and related issues, including net metering, that are regulated by the S.C.
 Public Service Commission.

 Since 2002, small businesses in South Carolina have saved tens of millions of dollars on their utility bills because of the intervention of the SCSBCC and its president, Frank Knapp, in the rate making process.